The Landscape

 Third, the intervention must be part of the conversation, not an interruption of it.
 When the system identifies a risk signal, the agent's behavior needs to shift — in tone, in topic, in the resources it surfaces — while maintaining the user's trust and engagement.
 This is not a filter sitting alongside the conversation.
 It is a state change within the agent: the system becomes aware that the interaction has entered safety-relevant territory and adapts its conduct accordingly.
 The user should experience care, not a wall.

 Getting this right is a systems-level design problem.
 It cannot be solved by prompt engineering, by tuning a classifier's threshold, or by appending a disclaimer.
-It requires purpose-built infrastructure: policy that defines what "contextually appropriate" means in concrete terms, architecture that gives the safety system access to the same conversational state as the agent, data infrastructure that preserves evidence while respecting privacy, and operational design that connects automated decisions to human judgment.
+It requires purpose-built infrastructure: policy that defines what contextually appropriate means in concrete terms, architecture that gives the safety system access to the same conversational state as the agent, data infrastructure that preserves evidence while respecting privacy, and operational design that connects automated decisions to human judgment.

 The Engagement